Grace to you!

-During today’s reflections, I will share with you one of the ways I relate with the saints, those also called the Church Triumphant in our Catholic tradition.
+How do you read the story of the models or saints of our faith?
+Does their story resonate with yours?
+During today's reflections, I will share with you one of the ways I relate with the saints; those also called the Church Triumphant in our Catholic tradition.

-I read the saints’ stories as my story and I try to see in their lives mine in the making.
-Take for instance Saint Stephen, whose live-witness of the Risen Lord is recorded in Acts of the Apostles, chapters six and seven.
+I read the saints' stories as my story.
+I see them as real human beings with many flaws.
+Yet, they welcomed the grace of transformation.
+I see in their lives mine in the making.
+I tap from them some of the ways to lead a holy life.
+Take, for instance, Saint Stephen, whose witness to the Risen Lord is recorded in Acts of the Apostles, chapters six and seven.

-Consider what happens when you are invited for a dinner.
-Dinners are the best times for sharing, when people engage in refreshing discussions.
-I am not talking of forced meals, such as when we were children and our mom, sort of, forces us to eat lots of vegetables.
-“Vegetables are good for you child,” Mom always persuaded.
-Those taste horrible, though.
-Or eating some of the food we have to eat because we are on medication.
-Many of them aren’t enjoyable, either.
-I mean sharing tantalizing meals with people you love.
+Consider what happens when someone invites you to dinner.
+In many cultures, dinners are the best times for sharing.
+People engage in stimulating discussions.
+Hence, it is a sort of fellowship.
+I am not talking about a kind of forced meals, such as when we were children and our parents, make us eat lots of vegetables.
+"Vegetables are good for you, child," Mom would persuade.
+At the time, those were horrible tastes.
+Or some of the food we have to eat because we are on medication.
+Many of them aren't enjoyable, either.
+I mean sharing delicious meals with people you love.
 Such dinnertimes are refreshing.

 You may have noticed the subtle connection between food and word.
 Food feeds the body.
-Word feeds the mind and the soul.
-There is one food that feeds both, the Eucharist, the Bread of Life.
+Words (including thoughts and ideas) feed the mind, the soul, and the spirit.
+One's mind, soul, and spirit are as good as the words and thoughts that settle in.
+There is one food that feeds body, mind, soul, and spirit—the Eucharist, the Bread of Life.

 Eucharistic participation enables us to be at the service of God and His people through words and deeds.
-In addition, the strength of the meal empowers our witnessing to the Risen Lord.
+Also, the strength of the meal empowers our bearing witnessing to the Risen Lord.

-Hear how the scripture spoke of the testimony of Stephen: “Stephen filled with grace and power, was working great wonders and signs among the people.”
-(Act 6:8-15).
-Though his testimony about his faith in the Risen Lord through the power of the Holy Spirit cost him his life (as we shall see tomorrow), he remains an incalculable asset of a courageous faith.
+Hear how Scripture spoke of the testimony of Stephen.
+"Stephen filled with grace and power, was working great wonders and signs among the people" (Act 6:8-15).
+His testimony about his faith in the Risen Lord through the power of the Holy Spirit cost him his life.
+However, as I will reflect tomorrow, he remains an incalculable asset of courageous faith.

 May God grant us the grace of courage.
 Amen.